Small-large subgroups of locally compact Abelian Polish groups: Null but non-meager subgroups

-If $G'/C$ is isomorphic to the group of the $p$-adic integers for some prime $p$, then Proposition $\ref{padikus}$ guarantess that there is an appropriate subgroup in $G'/C$.

-Next we have to verify that from the nullness and non-meagerness of $H/C$ (in $G'/C$) follows the nullness and non-meagerness of $H$ in $G'$.
+If $G'/C$ is isomorphic to the group of the $p$-adic integers for some prime $p$, then Proposition $\ref{padikus}$ guarantees that there is an appropriate subgroup in $G'/C$. \end{proof} Next we have to verify that from the nullness and non-meagerness of $H/C$ (in $G'/C$) follows the nullness and non-meagerness of $H$ in $G'$.
 Let $\pi: G' \to G'/C$ denote the canonical projection.
-Now since $G'/C$ is compact, and a Haar measure $\nu$ on $G'/C$ is Radon, using \cite[443T/(c)]{Fremlin} $\nu$ is the push-forward of a Haar measure of $G'$.
-Let $\mu_{G'}$ denote that Haar measure, i.e. for each Borel set $B \subseteq G'/C$
+Now since a Haar measure $\nu$ on $G'/C$ is also $G'$-invariant and Radon, using \cite[443P/(c)]{Fremlin} (with $X= G'$, $Y= C$, $\lambda= \nu$) we obtain that $H \leq G'$ is a subgroup of measure zero.